Followers

 Husband, Settler & Public Servant

 His regiment was later based in Boston, where Cupid’s arrow struck deeply.
-Our lovesick war hero married Phoebe Bayard (from the prominent Bowdoin family) in May 1760.
-Now settled into marriage with a well-known family, the life of a British officer held less promise.
+His lovesick war hero married Phoebe Bayard (from the prominent Bowdoin family) in May 1760.
+Now settled into marriage with a well-known family, the life of a British officer became less promising.
 So he resigned his commission in 1762 and moved to Pennsylvania to seek his fortune as a surveyor.
-Two years later, he made his home permanently in Ligonier Valley in the colony’s western frontier, where land was inexpensive and easy to acquire.
+Two years later, he made his home permanently in Ligonier Valley on the colony’s western frontier, where land was inexpensive and easy to acquire.
 He eventually became the largest landowner and one of the most influential men in the colony’s western region.

 18th Century Pennsylvania

-Like many prominent men of his era, he started to build an impressive record of public service, which included roles such as surveyor of Cumberland County, justice of the court of quarter sessions and of common pleas, member of the proprietary council, recorder, clerk of the orphans’ court, and chief clerk of Bedford County courts.
-At the time, Bedford County encompassed what would later become Fayette, Westmoreland, Washington, Greene, and parts of Beaver, Allegheny, Indiana, and Armstrong counties.
-For quite some time, he was essentially the law in a land that was practically the wild west, filled with hunters, Indian traders, backcountry settlers, transients, and all kinds of unsavory characters.
-He was especially noted for dealing fairly with the local Indians.
+Like many prominent men of his era, he began to build an impressive record of public service, which included roles such as surveyor of Cumberland County, justice of the court of quarter sessions and of common pleas, member of the proprietary council, recorder, clerk of the orphans’ court, and chief clerk of Bedford County courts.
+At that time, Bedford County covered what would later become Fayette, Westmoreland, Washington, Greene, and parts of Beaver, Allegheny, Indiana, and Armstrong counties.
+For quite a while, he was essentially the law in a land that was almost the wild west, filled with hunters, Indian traders, backcountry settlers, transients, and all kinds of questionable characters.
+He was especially recognized for dealing fairly with the local Indians.

 Political Winds